utkarshpandey01/Digital-Litreacy-Project/README.md

 🗄️Files included:

-1.HackerRank problem screenshot
+HackerRank problem screenshot

-2.Google Form screenshot
+Google Form screenshot

-3.Google Form link
+Google Form link

 # Task 4 – Email Etiquette
 In this task, I wrote two professional emails:

-Email to a professor requesting an assignment deadline extension Email to a company asking about internship opportunities I also created a social media do’s and don’ts checklist to promote responsible use of social media.
+Email to a professor requesting an assignment deadline extension

+Email to a company asking about internship opportunities

+I also created a social media do’s and don’ts checklist to promote responsible use of social media.

 🗄️Files included: